-(6) Composition: English 1230 or 1270 and English 1240 or 1280.
+6 credit hours in Composition: English 1230 or 1270 and English 1240 or 1280.

-(6) Foreign Language: Two-semester sequence in a single foreign language.
+6 credit hours in Foreign Language: Two-semester sequence in a single foreign language.
 (AF L 1100, FREN 2120, and RUS 1200 may not be used to satisfy the language requirement.)

-(3) Mathematics

-General Requirements (27 credit hours)
+3 credit hours in Mathematics: MATH 1200, College Algebra, (any other higher level math course).

-(9) Humanities: At least two disciplines (at least 3 credit hours must be in the area of fine arts), chosen from the following: Art; Music; English; Communication Media Arts, and Theatre; Philosophy; or Foreign Language.

-(9) Social Sciences: at least two disciplines, chosen from the following: African American Studies; Anthropology; Economics; Geography; History; Political Science; Psychology; or Sociology

-(9) Natural Sciences, Computer Science, & Mathematics: Three hours from the life sciences and three hours from the physical sciences, of which one course must have a lab.
-Three remaining hours can be chosen from the following: biology, chemistry, computer science, mathematics, physics or physical science.
+6 credit hours in Humanities and Fine Arts: At least two disciplines (3 credit hours must be in humanities and 3 credit hours must be in fine arts), chosen from the following: Art; Music; English; Communication Media Arts, and Theatre; Philosophy; or Foreign Language.
+9 credit hours in Social Sciences: at least two disciplines, chosen from the following: African American Studies; Anthropology; Economics; Geography; History; Health and Safety; Library Science; Women and Gender Studies; Political Science; Psychology; or Sociology 6 credit hours in Natural Sciences: Three hours from the life sciences and three hours from the physical sciences, of which one course must have a lab.